Homeschooling in Alberta

 A facilitator must be an Alberta-certified teacher and should have a thorough understanding and appreciation for the family's philosophy of homeschooling.
 He or she maintains a relationship with the family, including two visits per year.

-Parents may switch boards, facilitator, start homeschooling or stop homeschooling at any time during the year, but ideally all is settled well before the September Count Day3 when funding is established since boards are not obligated to accept non-resident homeschool students.
+Parents may switch boards, facilitator, start homeschooling or stop homeschooling at any time during the year, but ideally all is settled well before the September Count Day3 when funding is established.

 Homeschool parents pay resident school taxes just like everyone else!
 And the kids have to 'start school' if they are age 6 by September 1st.
 Students may continue homeschooling as long as they are under age 20 by September 1st and not enrolled in accredited post-secondary studies full-time.
 (This may increase to age 21 under the new Education Act.)